WiFi security cameras have a lot of advantages.

-Although the odds of modern security systems being hacked are typically slim, the fear towards it isn’t exactly unwarranted.
-This has been witnessed in recent attacks on Vtech, Jeep and Mattel products, where skilled hackers can break into internet-connected devices within minutes.
+Although the odds of modern security systems being hacked are slim, the fear isn’t unwarranted.
+Just look atn recent attacks on Vtech, Jeep and Mattel products, where skilled hackers were able to break into internet-connected devices within minutes.

 Home Security Cameras: Risky?

-First, let’s have a look at how home security systems can be hacked and what homeowners should do to prevent them.
+With these tips, you can buy and use a WiFi enabled security systems with greater confidence.
+So let’s take a look at how home security systems can be hacked and what you can do to prevent it.

 How Home Security Cameras Can Get Hacked

-There are a few different ways your home security system can get hacked.
+There are a number of different ways your home security system can get hacked.
 We’ll outline a few of them here.

 The aim of this hack isn’t necessarily to use your camera’s video feed against you, but rather to hijack the camera’s online connectivity and processing for other means, which may include a Distributed Denial of Service (DDoS) attack.

-This is perhaps the more riskier hacks, which is when hackers gain access to your home security camera’s video feed.
+This is a more dangerous hack, in which hackers gain access to your home security camera’s video feed.
 It can happen as a local or remote attack.